liangzifei/MRH-Net/README.md

 initLearningRate = 1e-4;
 learningRateFactor = 0.1;
 ```
 - Detail transfer learning execution can also refer to Usage: step1-5.
-Except that the network training needs one pre-trained network as generic network:
+Except that the network training needs one pre-trained network as a generic network:
 ```
 net = MRH_training_Transfer(load_mat, networkDepth, pre_network);

-default pre_network is trained from autofluorescence in our paper. pre_network = ['net_30layerV3Res_HRJG_allMRIs_ave2000fluo.mat'];
+default pre_network is trained from autofluorescence in our paper.

+pre_network = ['.\network\net_30layerV3Res_HRJG_allMRIs_Fluo.mat'];
 ```
 - Our prepared training .mat for transfer learning is uploaded online, please refer to /Train_data.